gorkemmeral/beautiful-jekyll/_posts/2017-11-04-What-is-A-B-testing-and-how-to-run-it-with-low-traffic.md

 Unfortunately not all websites have enough traffic -or email subscribers- to run A/B tests.
 In this case we may take different approaches to our decision making process;

 1. **A/B test with tweaks:**

+* **Test for dramatic changes**
-* If you don’t have a high volume of traffic, you may need to test the pages for more dramatic changes (higher improvement rate=smaller sample size).
+If you don’t have a high volume of traffic, you may need to test the pages for more dramatic changes (higher improvement rate=smaller sample size).

 * **Focus on micro-conversions:**
 Instead of focusing on main conversion rates such as purchased products on an ecommerce website or sign-ups in general, you may track the conversion to number of pageviews for particular pages.